Frameworks & Regulations

 - Phishing: Using deceptive emails or messages to trick users into revealing sensitive information.

-- Business Email Compromise (BEC)/Whaling: Phishing that targets high-ranking executives.
+- Business Email Compromise (BEC)/Whaling: Phishing that specifically targets high-ranking executives.

 Defensive Security Concepts